ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 $ npm run dev
 ```

+# tutorial
+A detailed [tutorial](doc/tutorial.md) help you to rebuild this micro service from the beginning.

 # Deploy to Bluemix
 To be able to deploy to bluemix, you need an account.